johnbumgarner/newspaper3_usage_overview/README.md

 <p align="justify">
-The example below is querying an article on the Wall Street Journal and extracting several data elements from the page's HTML code. <i>Newspaper3k</i> was able to adequately extract the article's title and author of the article, but failed to extract the published data or the keywords related to this article.
+The example below is querying an article on the Wall Street Journal and extracting several data elements from the page's HTML code. <i>Newspaper3k</i> was able to adequately extract the article's title and author of the article, but failed to extract the published date or the keywords related to this article.
 </p>

 ```python